popsim-consortium/stdpopsim/docs/tutorial.rst

         contig,
         samples,
         seed=236,
-        slim_scaling_factor=100,
+        slim_scaling_factor=20,
         slim_burn_in=10,
     )

-Note the very large scaling factor (:math:`Q=100`) that we've used here to get this to run fast enough to be used for a quick example!
+Note the large scaling factor (:math:`Q=20`) that we've used here to get this to run fast enough to be used for a quick example!
-This is *not* expected to be a good example because of this extreme scaling, but nonetheless there is lower diversity in exons than outside of them:
+This is *not* expected to be a good example because of the magnitude of this scaling factor relative to the population sizes in the demographic model, but nonetheless there is lower diversity in exons than outside of them:

 .. code-block:: python